Ionization and temperature measurements in warm dense copper using x-ray absorption spectroscopy: Experimental Data and Analysis

 Fitting the Voigt functions to the measured signal requires a calculated spectral energy where each will contribute to the total absorption, for this we use FAC.
 Next, the choice of imposing a plasma polarization shift on the charge states is required, and for this, there are two options explored in this study.
 The first is a widely used ad-hoc model formulated by Nguyen et al. \cite{nguyen_atomic_1986}, from which PPS can be calculated at a density and temperature for the 1s$\rightarrow$3p transition.
 This is denoted by $\Delta_{PPS}$ above and is used to shift the isolated atom transition energies.
 We compare this to a more fundamental approach that adds plasma screening directly in the FAC transition calculations, removing the need for an additional PPS modifier.

 To calculate terms in the model such as the PPS or broadening that required an electron density, we used the density in combination with the found $\overline{Z}$ and this is varied within the model as a fitted solution of $\overline{Z}$ is converged to.
 There is no direct measure of density for this experimental data, however, our HYDRA simulations estimate the achieved densities of each drive, albeit with large uncertainties.
 The laser energy variation between our VISAR experiments to the four presented here (low--high drives and undriven) was also used to estimate the change in the simulated density values found with HYDRA.
-For these experiments, the laser intensities varied < 10\% from the expected intensities and this variation in combination with potential timing uncertainty in the backlighter, $\pm$20 ps, is used to quantify the expected uncertainty in the simulated densities.
+The simulations used for estimating the two-sided experiments utilize the found scalings from the VISAR but with the appropriate layers and the symmetric boundary for the counter propagating shock configuration.
+For these experiments, the laser varied < 10\% from the expected intensities and this variation in combination with potential timing uncertainty in the backlighter, $\pm$20 ps, is used to quantify the expected uncertainty in the simulated densities.
 HYDRA's underlying EOS tables were investigated, and we found utilizing either the LEOS or Sesame EOS tables\cite{mchardy_introduction_2018} does not incur a notable difference in the final densities found.
+To assess model sensitivity, we varied additional multiplicative parameters in HYDRA, including inverse bremsstrahlung (laser absorption), electron conductivity, the electron flux limiter, electron--ion coupling, radiative opacity, and artificial viscosity.
+Even for large deviations from nominal values (0.5--2x nominal), the resulting densities changed by less than 1\% for some parameters and by no more than $\pm$8\% for the most sensitive (inverse bremsstrahlung and electron conductivity), this has been included in the uncertainty of the densities.
 The densities found via HYDRA simulations are 24$\pm$3, 24$\pm$3, and 18$\pm$4 g/cm$^3$ for the low, mid, and high drives, respectively.
-Finally, a contribution from the K$\beta$ fluorescence emission that also depends on the charge state distribution is incorporated into the model.
+Finally, there is a contribution from K$\beta$ fluorescence emission, which also depends on the charge state distribution; this can include emission pumped by the laser-driven plasma, as observed most clearly in the high-drive experiment.
 The k$\beta$ emission amplitude is scaled from measured from the K$\alpha$ emission on EFX using $\alpha$/$\beta$ ratios previously verified experimentally\cite{akkus_k-betak-alpha_2017}.
 The full fitting model then takes the form:

 Additionally, the curves are convolved with the IRF when fitting the experimental data.
 The total fitted model contains the sum of contributions from each charge state and temperature influence on the K-edge through the Fermi-Dirac distribution component.
 Figure \ref{fig:ambanddrive}(b) shows the final resulting fit split into its functional components for the mid-drive, the inferred temperature is $\approx$ 16 eV and a mean charge of $\approx$ 6--7, dependent on the model choice in calculating the 1s$\rightarrow$3p transitions.